k8-mb/k8-mb.github.io/index.md

 ones that needed the help of lawyers and courts while dealing with fourreal.

-A court can only help us in recognize the border between legal and illegal.
+A court can help us in recognize the border between legal and illegal.
 And I am sure, the real estate market in Berlin is providing lot of work to the local courts.
 I am writing these chronicles to explore borders more blurred: the ones between professional and